-My tinnitus me be louder and softer at times, but it has been with me 24-7 for the past 40 years.
-Occasionally I’ll hear 5 different simultaneous pitches ranging from sleigh bells to banging on a 50 gallon drum with a hammer.
+My tinnitus varies and may be louder and softer at times, but it has been with me 24-7 for the past 40 years.
+Occasionally I’ll hear 5 different simultaneous sounds ranging from sleigh bells ringing to banging on a 50 gallon drum with a hammer.
 On day 4 while driving home from work, I suddenly noticed that there was no ringing that I could hear.
-I could not hear a single pitch, but it returned by evening.
+I could not hear a single sound, but it returned by evening.

 On day 5, I woke up in the middle of the night because it was so quiet—no ringing again—too quiet to sleep I guess.
 (The ringing is back now.)

 My hearing has improved somewhat.
 On day 6 I could hear well enough with my left ear that I could talk on my cell phone!
-I heard other things louder than normally with the tiny bit of residual hearing that has continued to come and go from time to time since going deaf in a 3-month period in early 2013.
-My hearing has improved somewhat.
-I never thought hearing a toilet flush could sound so beautiful!
+Incidentally, I never thought hearing a toilet flush could sound so beautiful!

 I could hardly believe what I had just heard.
 What he confirmed, was that he had adjusted my C2—the axis vertebra.
-I also remembered I had an accident and ran into a pole playing a friendly game of football and knocked myself out when I was 20.
-It never once occurred to me that hitting that pole with my body already turned at an angle caused my upper vertebrae to be “knocked out of place” and certainly I have never considered that as potentially being the very cause for Ménière’s,with all of the accompanying symptoms.
+I also remembered I had had an accident and ran into a pole while playing a friendly game of football and knocked myself out when I was 20.
+It never once occurred to me that hitting that pole with my body already turned at an angle caused my upper vertebrae to be “knocked out of place”.
+Certainly I had never considered that as potentially being the cause of my Ménière’s with all of the accompanying symptoms.

-Interestingly on my second visit to the chiropractor, he asked me about any improvement with my hearing.
+Interestingly enough, on my second visit to the chiropractor, he asked me about any improvement with my hearing.
 It seems that improved hearing occurs frequently.
 On the downside, I asked about tinnitus and he said that seems to be the last to go.
 Overall, about 60% of his Ménière’s patients have had improved hearing and reduced tinnitus.

 On his one-year anniversary after his first Blair chiropractic treatment, Leon wrote: